grgzmy/conuhacks/README.md

 The marketplace is visible to all at https://conuhacks.appdirectondemand.com.

-## Implementation steps

-### Register your endpoint
+## Register your endpoint

 Visit https://conuhacks.appdirectondemand.com/register and follow the instructions on screen.
 You will be asked to enter a valid URI.
 Periodically during the day our server will make requests to all registered endpoints.

+## Response

-> The server will make a GET request to your URI and expect a response with a status code of `200 OK`, and a content type of `application/json`.
+The server will make a `GET` request to your URI and expect a response with a status code of `200 OK`, and a content type of `application/json`.

-### Response

-The response you return should conform to the following format:
+The response you return should be in the following format:

 ```javascript
 {